 In their 100-year history, Gibson have designed many iconic instruments that we consider to be quintessential examples of the jazz guitar.

-As their catalogue of instruments includes so many influential models, we’ve picked out two of their most important as recommendations:
+As their catalogue of instruments includes so many influential models (such as the Gibson Les Paul), I’ve picked out two of their most important as recommendations:

 The Gibson ES-175